-Targets.
-All Record Targets to be marked Official and to be furnished by the Adjutant General on regulation in time for Record Firing, same to be paid for at actual cost from Range Funds.
+Targets.-All Record Targets to be marked Official and to be furnished by the Adjutant General on requisition in time for Record Firing, same to be paid for at actual cost from Range Funds.
 No firing other than for Record to be done on these targets.
 A sufficient number of X. Y. Z. Targets are on hand and will be furnished free by the Adjutant General on requisition.
-No firing other than preliminary to be done on these targets, and all not applied to the control of the
+No firing other than preliminary to be done on these targets.